 The College of Arts and Sciences at Fairfield University is home to a vibrant community of engaged faculty, dedicated staff and budding scholars devoted to the process of invention and discovery and excited by the prospect of producing knowledge in the service of others.
 Meet the innovative members of our Humanitarian Action Program.

 In response to the increasing number, scope and intensity of humanitarian emergencies, the field of Humanitarian Action has grown dramatically over the last 25 years, along with the paths for professional development and diverse career options.

 Recent Fairfield alumni whose studies focused on humanitarian action have pursued careers in the field and graduate studies at leading institutions.
 For example:

 Emma Cannon ’14, Peace Corps Volunteer

-A JUHAN fellow at Fairfield, Emma double majored in international studies and Spanish with a focus on Latin America.
-Emma is currently a Peace Corps volunteer in Guatemala, where she works in support of the Healthy Schools Project, a national initiative that aims to improve basic health and hygiene in primary school students in rural Guatemala.
+A JUHAN fellow at Fairfield, Emma double majored in International Studies and Spanish with a focus on Latin America.
+Emma was a Peace Corps volunteer in Guatemala for two years, where she worked in support of the Healthy Schools Project, a national initiative that aims to improve basic health and hygiene in primary school students in rural Guatemala.
 She received the JUHAN Humanitarian Citizenship Award in 2014.
 She currently works at University Research Co., LLC (URC) & Center for Human Services (CHS) Support Zika Response acitivies in Guatemala, Honduras, El Salvador, Dominican Republic, Nicaragua, Paraguay, Peru, Ecuador and Jamaica.